dkfreitag/dfinance/README.md

-# David's Finance Module (dfinance) README
+# David's Finance Package (dfinance) README

-The goal of this module is to provide all the functionality necessary for creating, backtesting, and executing live algorithmic trading strategies.
+The goal of this package is to provide all the functionality necessary for creating, backtesting, and executing live algorithmic trading strategies.

 Done:
 * Data feed for historical price data